isaacfungg/obsidian/Mortgage Broker Course/Lesson 4 Questions.md

 ###### Click to reveal the correct answer
 **1. is not required by the Act for a conveyance of land to be enforceable between the parties to the transfer**: This is TRUE.
 A conveyance is valid between the parties without registration, but it must be registered to protect the buyer’s interest against third parties.

+### Question 8
+>[!question]
+>- In which of the following situations would someone have a successful claim against the assurance fund?
+>
+>1.
+Black owns Whiteacre.
+Mary forges a transfer to herself, registers it and then obtains a bank loan for $50,000 giving a mortgage of Whiteacre as security.
+>2.
+Bob owns Blackacre which is worth $1 million.
+Martin forges a transfer to himself, registers it and then sells the property for $1.2 million to Jim who registers the property and is unaware of the fraud.
+Upon completion of the sale to Jim, Martin disappears and cannot be found.
+>3.
+Gerald, the owner of Greenacres, gives a life estate in his property to his companion Jasmine.
+Subsequently, Jasmine sells her life estate to John.
+All necessary documents are registered in the land title office.
+In a fit of rage Gerald kills Jasmine to get his property back.
+>4.
+In all of the above situations a successful claim against the assurance fund might be brought.
+>
+###### Click to reveal the correct answer
+**2. Bob owns Blackacre... → Jim would have a successful claim**: Jim is a bona fide purchaser who registered title and suffered loss due to fraud.
+He can't recover from Martin (who disappeared), so he may claim compensation from the Assurance Fund.

+### Question 9
+>[!question]
+>- A strata plan MUST show all of the following EXCEPT:
+>
+>1. a unique registration number.
+>2. the names of all of the registered owners of the strata lots.
+>3. the boundaries of the land.
+>4. the area of each strata lot in square meters.
+>
+###### Click to reveal the correct answer
+**2. the names of all of the registered owners of the strata lots**: This is FALSE.
+A strata plan does **not** include the names of owners — it shows the layout, lot areas, boundaries, and other technical details, but **ownership info is handled separately** in land title records.

+### Question 10
+>[!question]
+>- Kevin is the registered fee simple owner of Orangeacre.
+David forged a transfer of the fee simple from Kevin to himself and registered the transfer.
+David then approached ABC Trust Company and arranged a mortgage of Orangeacre.
+ABC advanced $100,000 to David and registered its mortgage against Orangeacre.
+Kevin has just discovered what has occurred.
+Which of the following is TRUE?
+>
+>1.
+Because David forged the transfer of the fee simple to himself, Kevin can have David removed from the title.
+>2.
+ABC is entitled to its mortgage because it dealt with the registered fee simple owner of Orangeacre.
+>3.
+ABC can successfully claim against the assurance fund for money to satisfy the mortgage.
+>4.
+All of the above
+>
+###### Click to reveal the correct answer
+**1. Because David forged the transfer of the fee simple to himself, Kevin can have David removed from the title**: This is TRUE.
+A forged transfer is void, so Kevin never lost ownership, and the court can restore his title.
+ABC’s mortgage is not protected because it’s based on a fraudulent registration.